-The client can use its keys to mutually authenticate with the KDC, and request an anonymous TGT in the AS request.
+The client can use the client keys to mutually authenticate with the KDC, request an anonymous TGT in the AS request.
 And in that case, the reply key is selected as normal according to Section 3.1.3 of [RFC4120].